 - 51 Subordination improves resolvability by making the implementation of the resolution tools more feasible and credible.
-In particular, it addresses the risks stemming from having bail-in-able instruments ranking pari passu with operational liabilities and any other liabilities excluded from bail-in in resolution, which might otherwise result in a breach of the NCWO principle(49).
-Of particular concern is the risk that the value of instruments held by shareholders and creditors whose claims have been bailed-in in resolution incur greater losses than they would have incurred in a winding up under normal insolvency proceedings (insolvency)(50).
+In particular, it addresses the risks stemming from having bail-in-able instruments ranking pari passu with operational liabilities and any other liabilities excluded from bail-in in resolution, which might otherwise result in a breach of the NCWO principle(51).
+Of particular concern is the risk that the value of instruments held by shareholders and creditors whose claims have been bailed-in in resolution incur greater losses than they would have incurred in a winding up under normal insolvency proceedings (insolvency)(52).
 The affected shareholders and creditors would be entitled to the payment of the difference out of the resolution financing arrangements.
-Subordination is designed to avoid this. - The Banking Package confirms the central role of the NCWO risk in the determination of subordination requirements.
-As will be explained in this section, for resolution entities subject to Pillar 1 subordinated MREL requirements, the legislation provides discretion to the resolution authority to reduce the requirement to hold a minimum level of 8% TLOF of subordinated instruments, provided that the NCWO principle is not breached.
-The resolution authority may also grant a G-SII an allowance for senior instruments to meet the external TLAC requirement(51).
-Similarly, the NCWO principle plays a role in the conditionality for increasing the subordination requirement for Pillar 1 banks beyond the level equal to 8% TLOF in accordance with Article 12c(7), (8) and (9) SRMR.
-Finally, the assessment of NCWO risk is the driver for subordination requirements for banks other than G-SIIs, Top Tier Banks and Other Pillar 1 Banks(52), taking into account the provisions of Article 12c(9) SRMR.
+Subordination is designed to avoid this. - 52 The Banking Package confirms the central role of the NCWO risk in the determination of subordination requirements.
+As will be explained in this section, for resolution entities subject to Pillar 1 subordinated MREL requirements, the legislation provides discretion to the resolution authority to reduce the minimum requirement to a level of subordinated instruments below 8% TLOF on a case-by-case basis, provided that the NCWO principle is not breached and conditional on the bank's progress towards resolvability.
+The SRB may also grant G-SIIs an allowance for senior instruments to be used to meet the external TLAC requirement subject to the same conditions(53).
+The NCWO principle also plays a role in the conditionality for increasing the subordination requirement for Pillar 1 banks beyond the level equal to 8% TLOF in accordance with Article 12c(7), (8) and (9) SRMR.
+Finally, the assessment of NCWO risk is the driver for subordination requirements for banks other than G-SIIs, Top Tier Banks and Other Pillar 1 Banks(54), taking into account the provisions of Article 12c(9) SRMR.